 Disk-directed I/O for an Out-of-core Computation

 New file systems are critical to obtain good I/O performance on large multiprocessors.
 Several researchers have suggested the use of collective file-system operations, in which all processes in an application cooperate in each I/O request.
-Others have suggested that the traditional low-level interface (read, write, seek) be augmented with various higher-level requests (e.g., read matrix), allowing the programmer to express a complex transfer in a single (perhaps collective) request.
-Collective, high-level requests permit techniques like two-phase I/O and disk-directed I/O to significantly improve performance over traditional file systems and interfaces.
-Neither of these techniques have been tested on anything other than simple benchmarks that read or write matrices.
-Many applications, however, intersperse computation and I/O to work with data sets that cannot fit in main memory.
-In this paper, we present the results of experiments with an “out-of-core” LU-decomposition program, comparing a traditional interface and file system with a system that has a high-level, collective interface and disk-directed I/O. We found that a collective interface was awkward in some places, and forced additional synchronization.
-Nonetheless, disk-directed I/O was able to obtain much better performance than the traditional system.
+Others have suggested that the traditional low-level interface (read, write, seek) be augmented with various higher-level requests (e.g., read matrix).
+Collective, high-level requests permit a technique called disk-directed I/O to significantly improve performance over traditional file systems and interfaces, at least on simple I/O benchmarks.
+In this paper, we present the results of experiments with an “out-of-core” LU-decomposition program.
+Although its collective interface was awkward in some places, and forced additional synchronization, disk-directed I/O was able to obtain much better overall performance than the traditional system.

 Citable with [BibTeX]

 The publisher does not allow us to post a pdf copy; contact me if you are unable to obtain a copy from the publisher.